 Looks like Tuesdays next fall will be technology days at the School of Education.
 Dr. Harris will be offering her course on Educational Technology for Professional Development on Tuesdays at 7:15 and I will be offering EPPL 639, Educational Technology Planning at 4:30 PM.

 EPPL 639 Outline: Educational Technology Planning

-EPPL 639 is a 3-credit graduate course that is open all graduate students in all programs and to unclassified students who have an interest the role of emerging technology in shaping the world of work and the future of education all levels.
-The course will focus on three board questions.
+EPPL 639 is a 3-credit graduate course that is open to all graduate students in all programs and to unclassified students who have an interest the role of emerging technology in shaping the world of work and the future of education at all levels.
+The course will focus on three broad questions:

-- First, how will the dramatic changes in core technologies like machine learning, artificial intelligence, “big data”, robotics and “the Internet of Things” shape the workplace of the next generation of workers?
+- First, how will the dramatic changes in core technologies like machine learning, virtual reality, augmented reality, artificial intelligence, “big data”, robotics and “the Internet of Things” shape the workplace for the next generation of workers?

 - Finally, how can individuals become better self-directed learners so that they can thrive personally and professionally in these new work environments?

 The class is designed to be highly individualized and interactive.
 Students will work with the facilitator to develop individual learning contracts that will contribute to their personal learning and to that of the other participants in the class.
 The learning contract approach will allow students the flexibility to focus on a specific academic or administrative area as part of an adult learning community.

 Student projects in the past have explored the impact of LMS systems like Blackboard, assisted in the development of web platforms to support undergraduate research, and helped develop deeper understanding of support systems for career services offices, augmented reality implementations and institutional advancement efforts.